todogroup/ospo-career-path/OSPO-101/module4/README.md

 *   Identify a successor or someone to take over your code
 *   Introduce that successor to the rest of the community
-*   Inform the community as soon as possible so that they have time to plan for any changes they may need to make as a result of your exit.
+*   Inform the community as soon as possible so that they have time to plan for any changes they may need to make as a result of your exit

 Remember that even in exiting a community, your behavior reflects on you and/or your organization.